 Divorce is a serious and often painful process that should not be taken lightly, especially if children are involved.
-The following articles are intended to help anyone considering divorce make an informed decision.
+The following articles are intended to help anyone considering divorce to make an informed decision.
 This section includes information on options open to married couples considering splitting, including divorce as well as other options, such as annulment and legal separation.
-It also includes information to help you decide whether you should hire a divorce lawyer, basics on what divorce can (and cannot) do for you, including division of property and child custody issues, a glossary of divorce terms, important factors to consider before filing for divorce and how to get started if you decide divorce is the right course of action.
-For basics on the divorce process, download FindLaw's Guide to Getting a Divorce [pdf].
+It also includes information to help you decide whether you should hire a divorce lawyer, basics on what divorce can and can’t do for you, including division of property and child custody issues, important factors to consider before filing for divorce, and how to get started if you decide divorce is the right course of action.
+For basics on the divorce process, including a glossary of divorce terms, see the articles in this section.

 What Can a Divorce Do?

 A divorce can’t resolve all your family issues.
 It’s only a civil legal process that determines who gets what from the marital property and how any children will be cared for after separation.
 However, a divorce can’t resolve the pain of splitting up, possibly under less than comfortable circumstances, such as when there was an affair or the death of a child.
 Learn more about divorce options by reading the article on what divorce can do.